fglock/Perlito/README-perlito5-Java.md

         [empty string; expected: 123]
         ```

+        Anonymous subs are not affected by this bug, because anon subs are not BEGIN time.

   - runtime error messages sometimes do not include the line number in the Perl code

       - also caller() is only partially implemented